cloudbuilderspa/CloudNativeGuardiansKCSA/sections/3_Cluster_Hardening/lab_guide_en.md

     *   Check logs: `kubectl logs secret-env-pod -n secrets-lab`
     *   **Expected Outcome:** Logs should show username and password from environment variables.
     *   **Discussion:** Compare the security implications of file mounts vs. environment variables (env vars can be exposed more easily via logs, child processes, or `describe pod`).

+**🚀 Challenge Task 🚀**
+*Describe a specific scenario where exposing a secret via an environment variable could lead to an accidental disclosure, which mounting as a file might prevent.
+Conversely, are there any (even minor) operational advantages to using environment variables for secrets in certain contexts?*

 5.  **Clean up:**
     ```bash